 When applying to Austin Peay State University, it's important to note the application deadline is August 1.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Austin Peay State University is $15.
 It is selective, with an acceptance rate of 85.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Austin Peay State University is 20:1, and the school has 47.4 percent of its classes with fewer than 20 students.
-The most popular majors at Austin Peay State University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Communication, Journalism, and Related Programs; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.
+The student-faculty ratio at Austin Peay State University is 19:1, and the school has 51 percent of its classes with fewer than 20 students.
+The most popular majors at Austin Peay State University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Communication, Journalism, and Related Programs; and Liberal Arts and Sciences, General Studies and Humanities.
+The average freshman retention rate, an indicator of student satisfaction, is 68.5 percent.

 |Student gender distribution|